xinzhel/mapqator-backend/README.md

 psql -U postgres -d mapqator -a -f schema.sql
 ```

 An empty database will be created with the name `mapqator` and the schema will be created.
-You need to create an user to login to the website.
+If you plan to host the frontend as well, you need to create an user to login to the website.
 For that you need to add an entry in the `users` table.

 ```sh
 psql -U postgres -d mapqator -c "INSERT INTO users (username, password) VALUES ('your_username', '******');"